sjmulder/hteeml/README.md

 -----
 **hteeml** *program* *argument* [*...*]

-Runs the given program, captures it stdout and sterr, and combines them into an HTML document where stderr is marked up red.
+Runs the given program, captures its stdout and sterr, and combines them into an HTML document where stderr is marked up red.

 Installation